-After it bites you, it’s best to send a mass text to all the ones you love because you will experience three horrifying things, and a fourth if you’re a male.
-Heart problems, hypothermia, convulsions and for guys, a painful erection that doesn’t go away are all in store for you.
+After it bites you, it’s best to send a mass text to all the ones you love because you will experience some horrifying things.
+Heart problems, hypothermia, and convulsions are all possibilities after being bitten.

 The good thing for Americans when it comes to the Deathstalker Scorpion is that they primarily reside in North Africa and the Middle East.
-The bad news for those citizens is that this scorpion is responsible for more than 75% of scorpion related deaths.
+The bad news for those citizens is that this scorpion is responsible for the majority of scorpion-related deaths.

 Healthy adults aren’t as susceptible to death when stung by these guys, but we can’t say the same for children.
-Kids suffer fever, coma convulsions, and paralysis right before their lungs get filled with their own fluids causing them to drown.
+Kids and people with compromised immune systems can suffer fever, coma convulsions, and paralysis right before their lungs get filled with their own fluids.

 We know, big cats are often looked at as adorable and animals that you want to pet.
 Yeah, if you’re a zookeeper that’s fine, but if you run into the African Leopard in the wild, you might want to call it quits.
 Putting up a fight won’t help against these big cats.